FalixNodes-Software/KB-articles/_posts/minecraft/java/2024-07-16-server-properties.md

 This setting defines the difficulty level of the server, affecting mob behavior and player damage.

-- If set to `peaceful`, No hostile mobs will spawn and health regenerate quickly.
+- If set to `peaceful`, no hostile mobs will spawn and health regenerates quickly.
-- If set to `easy`, Hostile mobs will spawn but they deal less damage. hunger depletes slowly.
+- If set to `easy`, hostile mobs will spawn but deal less damage compared to `normal`.
+Hunger depletes slowly.
-- If set to `normal`, Standard difficulty with mobs dealing normal damage and hunger depletion.
+- If set to `normal`, mobs will deal average damage.
+Some additional behaviour is enabled (eg. pillagers can break doors).
-- If set to `hard`, Hostile mobs deals more damage, hunger depletes faster, zombie breaks down doors and some game mechanics are little more challenging.
+- If set to `hard`, hostile mobs will deal more damage, hunger will deplete faster, and additional behavior is enabled, including the changes from `normal` (eg. zombies can break doors).

 ---